 - If other users make edits on the site make sure they aren’t currently editing by checking Simple History (this is to avoid the possibility of losing any work in progress).

-- Update Plugins, Themes and Core on LIVE
+- Update Plugins, Themes and Core on Production

-Log back into your LIVE website and update all the plugins and themes (don’t copy from staging).
+Log back into your Production website and update all the plugins and themes (don’t copy from Staging).

 - Clear your Cache